-You can do your bit for your local butterflies by making our simple butterfly home.
+You can do your bit for local butterflies by making our simple butterfly home.
 This one is an enclosed wooden structure with narrow slits in the front which mimic the splits in the bark of a tree.

 What you'll need

-Sides with slanted top edges - 555mm x 120mm (read edge) and 510mm x 120mm (front edge)
+Sides with slanted top edges - 555mm x 120mm (rear edge) and 510mm x 120mm (front edge)

-A ruler or measuring tape
+- A ruler or measuring tape

-An electric jigsaw or handsaw
+- An electric jigsaw or handsaw

 - Protective gloves and goggles